Fort Lauderdale Slip & Fall Lawyers

 Reach Out to an Experienced Slip & Fall Attorney to Discuss Your Prospects for Financial Compensation

-If you have sustained an injury in a slip and fall accident—one that occurred on someone else’s property—contact the experienced personal injury attorneys of Gonzalez & Cartwright, P.A., via phone call or this online contact form, to discuss your case today.
+If you have sustained an injury in a slip and fall accident—one that occurred on someone else’s property—contact the experienced Fort Lauderdale, FL trip & fall attorneys of Gonzalez & Cartwright, P.A., via phone call or this online contact form, to discuss your case today.
 We offer a free initial consultation at our office in downtown Lake Worth, or we can travel to the hospital or to your home to meet at your convenience.
 And if English isn’t your first language—or the first language of one or more interested family members—that’s not a problem.
-Most of attorneys and staffers are bilingual, and Spanish is frequently spoken around our office.
+Most of the attorneys and staffers are bilingual, and Spanish is frequently spoken around our office.

 Frequently Asked Questions About Fort Lauderdale Slip & Fall Accidents

 Generally speaking, an employee is not entitled to sure his or her employer in such an instance because the employer has what is referred to as worker’s compensation immunity.
 The employee is likely limited to workman’s comp benefits, which may cover medical bills and lost wages.
 But every case is different and you should consult with a slip & falls lawyer if you have questions.

 Yes, a survivor who loses a loved one may recover the value of lost support and service from the time of the accident to the time of death, as well as the loss of future support and services.
 You can bring a wrongful death lawsuit within two years of the date of the individual’s death (not the accident date).